Semantic memory: History

-In a recent work, researchers Felipe De Brigard, Sharda Umanath, and Muireann Irish argue that Tulving conceptualized semantic memory as different from episodic memory in that "episodic memories were viewed as supported via spatiotemporal relations while information in semantic memory was mediated through conceptual, meaning-based associations."
+In 2022, researchers Felipe De Brigard, Sharda Umanath, and Muireann Irish argued that Tulving conceptualized semantic memory to be different from episodic memory in that "episodic memories were viewed as supported via spatiotemporal relations while information in semantic memory was mediated through conceptual, meaning-based associations".

-Before Tulving's proposal, this area of human memory had been neglected by experimental psychologists.
-Since Tulving's inception of these distinctions, several experimenters have conducted tests to determine the validity of his hypothesized differences between episodic and semantic memory.

 Recent research has focused on the idea that when people access a word's meaning, sensorimotor information that is used to perceive and act on the concrete object the word suggests is automatically activated.
 In the theory of grounded cognition, the meaning of a particular word is grounded in the sensorimotor systems.
 For example, when one thinks of a pear, knowledge of grasping, chewing, sights, sounds, and tastes used to encode episodic experiences of a pear are recalled through sensorimotor simulation.

 A grounded simulation approach refers to context-specific re-activations that integrate the important features of episodic experience into a current depiction.
 Such research has challenged previously utilized amodal views.
 The brain encodes multiple inputs such as words and pictures to integrate and create a larger conceptual idea by using amodal views (also known as amodal perception).
 Instead of being representations in modality-specific systems, semantic memory representations had previously been viewed as redescriptions of modality-specific states.
 Some accounts of category-specific semantic deficits that are amodal remain even though researchers are beginning to find support for theories in which knowledge is tied to modality-specific brain regions.
-This research defines a clear link between episodic experiences and semantic memory.
-The concept that semantic representations are grounded across modality-specific brain regions can be supported by the fact that episodic and semantic memory appear to function in different yet mutually dependent ways.
+The concept that semantic representations are grounded across modality-specific brain regions can be supported by episodic and semantic memory appearing to function in different yet mutually dependent ways.
 The distinction between semantic and episodic memory has become a part of the broader scientific discourse.
 For example, researchers speculate that semantic memory captures the stable aspects of our personality while episodes of illness may have a more episodic nature.